dawidkc/spring-task-scope/README.md

 those classes would be bound to the existence of the task.
 That would allow the removal of passing the parameter explicitly when invoking subsequent services, instead relying on injected state.

-The beans get modified from e.g.
+Originally beans would look like this:

 ```
 @Component